scribe-org/Scribe-Data/README.md

 # Process [`⇧`](#contents)

-[scribe_data/load/update_data.py](https://github.com/scribe-org/Scribe-Data/tree/main/src/scribe_data/load/update_data.py) is used to update all data for [Scribe-iOS](https://github.com/scribe-org/Scribe-iOS), with this functionality later being expanded to update [Scribe-Android](https://github.com/scribe-org/Scribe-Android) and [Scribe-Desktop](https://github.com/scribe-org/Scribe-Desktop) when they're active.
-The autosuggestion process further derives popular words from [Wikipedia](https://www.wikipedia.org/) as well as those words that normally follow them for an effective baseline feature until natural language processing techniques are employed.
+[scribe_data/load/update_data.py](https://github.com/scribe-org/Scribe-Data/tree/main/src/scribe_data/load/update_data.py) and the notebooks within the [scribe_data/load](https://github.com/scribe-org/Scribe-Data/tree/main/src/scribe_data/load) directory are used to update all data for [Scribe-iOS](https://github.com/scribe-org/Scribe-iOS), with this functionality later being expanded to update [Scribe-Android](https://github.com/scribe-org/Scribe-Android) and [Scribe-Desktop](https://github.com/scribe-org/Scribe-Desktop) when they're active.
+The autosuggestion process derives popular words from [Wikipedia](https://www.wikipedia.org/) as well as those words that normally follow them for an effective baseline feature until natural language processing techniques are employed.
 Functions to generate autosuggestions are ran in [scribe_data/load/gen_autosuggestions.ipynb](https://github.com/scribe-org/Scribe-Data/blob/main/src/scribe_data/load/gen_autosuggestions.ipynb).
+Emojis are further sourced from [Unicode CLDR](https://github.com/unicode-org/cldr), with this process being ran in [scribe_data/load/gen_emoji_lexicon.ipynb](https://github.com/scribe-org/Scribe-Data/blob/main/src/scribe_data/load/gen_emoji_lexicon.ipynb).

-The ultimate goal is that this repository will house language packs that are periodically updated with new [Wikidata](https://www.wikidata.org/) lexicographical data, with these packs then being available to download by users of Scribe applications.
+The ultimate goal is that this repository will house language packs that are periodically updated with new [Wikidata](https://www.wikidata.org/) lexicographical data and data from other sources.
+These packs would then be available to download by users of Scribe applications.

 <a id="contributing"></a>